Elders Line-Up Released May 2019

 Wambli Moni has travelled the world for prayer and peace to many countries since 1997, connecting global unique geologic meridians/lay lines and geo-mancing the world.

 Lucy McCall began studying astrology 47 years ago with her Aunt Susan Horton.
-Within the same timeframe she started working with herbs, natural foods and farming.
-She had many profound teachers over the years, including herbalist and astrologer Peter Kabaska, who taught her the key to plants and the relationship of plants
+Within the same timeframe, she started working with herbs, natural foods and farming.
+She had many profound teachers over the years, including herbalist and astrologer Peter Kabaska, who taught her the key to plants and the relationship of plants to the celestial bodies.

 Aztec Dancer Teacher